IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/OozieWorkflowSparkGroovyBluemixDeploy/README.md

 This example consists of two parts separated into two directories:

-- [hadoop_deploy](./hadoop_deploy) : compile, package and upload the spark code and oozie workflow file to webHDFS
+- [hadoop-deploy](./hadoop-deploy) : compile, package and upload the spark code and oozie workflow file to webHDFS
-- [bluemix_deploy](./bluemix_deploy) : compile, package and upload the spring boot oozie client application to Bluemix
+- [bluemix-deploy](./bluemix-deploy) : compile, package and upload the spring boot oozie client application to Bluemix

 ### Hadoop Deploy

 To run the example, open a command prompt window:

-   - change into the hadoop_deploy directory and run:
+   - change into the hadoop-deploy directory and run:
       - `./gradlew Setup` (OS X / *nix)
       - `gradlew.bat Setup` (Windows)